Which historic battle occurred in 1861 in West Virginia?

 Prepare for the West Virginia Golden Horseshoe Test.
 Engage with flashcards and multiple-choice questions, each with hints and explanations.
 Boost your confidence for the exam!

-The Battle of Philippi, which took place in June 1861, is significant as it is recognized as the first land battle of the American Civil War that occurred in what is now West Virginia.
-This battle involved Union forces attempting to confront Confederate troops, and it was part of the larger context of West Virginia's statehood movements and the surrounding military actions in that region during the early stages of the conflict.
+The Battle of Philippi, which took place in June 1861, is recognized as one of the first significant engagements of the American Civil War in what is now West Virginia.
+This battle was part of the larger conflict occurring between Union and Confederate forces as they vied for control of the region.

 Subscribe